SKSADIRUDDIN/TodoListAdvanced/README.md

-# click on the master branch
+# Click on the master branch